anyscale/madewithml.github.io/docs/courses/foundations/convolutional-neural-networks.md

 </pre>

 ### Batch normalization
 The last topic we'll cover before constructing our model is [batch normalization](https://arxiv.org/abs/1502.03167){:target="_blank"}.
 It's an operation that will standardize (mean=0, std=1) the activations from the previous layer.
 Recall that we used to standardize our inputs in previous notebooks so our model can optimize quickly with larger learning rates.
-It's the same concept here but we continue to maintain standardized values throughout the forward pass to further aid optimization.
+It's the same concept here but we continue to maintain standardized values throughout the repeated forward passes to further aid optimization.

 ```python linenums="1"
 # Batch normalization